dimahoncharenko/automation_flows/README.md

 | `storeName` | `d.store.storeName` | `''` |
 | `coupons` | `d.sellingPoints[].tagContent.tagText` | `''` |

-> Якщо Apify змінить схему відповіді, адаптуйте маппінг у цій ноді.
+> If Apify changes the response schema, update the mapping in this node.

 ---

-## Обробка помилок
+## Error Handling

-- **Retry policy** — нода Apify автоматично ретраїть до 3 разів із паузою 2 секунди.
+- **Retry policy** — the Apify node automatically retries up to 3 times with a 2-second delay.
-- **Error output** — при фінальному фейлі дані йдуть у другий вихід → алерт у Telegram з текстом помилки та посиланням на Apify Console.
+- **Error output** — on final failure, data goes to the second output → Telegram alert with error text and a link to Apify Console.
-- **Продовження при помилках** — `onError: continueErrorOutput` дозволяє обробити помилку замість зупинки воркфлоу.
+- **Continue on error** — `onError: continueErrorOutput` allows error handling instead of stopping the workflow.

 ---

-## Можливі проблеми
+## Possible Issues

-- **Apify credits** — скрапінг витрачає кредити Apify; слідкуйте за балансом.
+- **Apify credits** — scraping consumes Apify credits; monitor your balance.
-- **Зміна схеми актора** — якщо автор актора оновить формат, поправте маппінг у `Normalize Data`.
+- **Actor schema changes** — if the actor author updates the format, fix the mapping in `Normalize Data`.
-- **AliExpress блокування** — актор може повертати менше результатів при агресивному скрапінгу; зменшіть `maxItems` або збільшіть інтервал.
+- **AliExpress blocking** — the actor may return fewer results with aggressive scraping; reduce `maxItems` or increase the interval.
-- **Порожній `chatId`** — не забудьте заповнити ID чату в обох Telegram-нодах.
+- **Empty `chatId`** — don't forget to fill in the chat ID in both Telegram nodes.

 ---

-## Ліцензія
+## License

-MIT — використовуйте, модифікуйте, діліться вільно.
+MIT — use, modify, and share freely.